Kaneki016/credit-risk-app/README.md

 #### Prediction View

 1. **Upload CSV File**
-   - Click "📊 Credit Risk CSV Analyzer" or drag-and-drop CSV file
+   - Use the main upload area (e.g., “📊 Credit Risk CSV Analyzer”) to select a CSV file.
-   - System automatically detects and maps columns
-   - View mapped fields in the form
+   - The system analyzes column names and displays them in a dynamic form.

-2. **Process Applications**
+2. **Single-Row Predictions**
-   - **Single Row**: Navigate through rows using Previous/Next buttons
+   - Navigate between rows using Previous/Next controls in the left panel.
-   - **Batch Process**: Click "Process All Rows" to predict all applications
-   - View predictions with SHAP explanations and AI insights

-3. **View Results**
+   - Adjust field values as needed and submit for a **single prediction**.
+   - The right panel shows:
-   - Risk level (Low/Borderline/High)
+     - Risk level and default probability.
-   - Default probability percentage
+     - Binary prediction (default / no default).
-   - SHAP feature importance visualization
+     - SHAP-based feature importance.
-   - AI-generated explanation
-   - Risk mitigation suggestions
+     - **AI explanation text** and suggested mitigation steps.

-4. **Download Results**
+3. **Batch Processing**
-   - Export predictions as CSV with all details
+   - Choose the batch processing option to run predictions on all rows.
+   - The backend skips LLM explanations by default to save tokens, but still computes core risk outputs.
+   - The right panel switches to a **Batch Results** view with:
+     - Total, success, and error counts.
+     - A table of row-by-row risk level, probability, and prediction.
+     - A **Download CSV** button for exporting batch results.

 #### Admin Panel

 1. **Import Data Tab**
-   - Upload CSV files for historical data import
+   - Upload CSV files containing historical or production-like data.
-   - Map CSV columns to database fields
+   - Map CSV columns to database fields via the column mapping UI.
-   - Choose to replace or extend schema
-   - View import statistics
+   - Run the import and see how many rows were successfully stored.
+   - Imported data populates the database to support later retraining.

-2. **Train Model Tab**
+2. **Train Model Tab (Manual Retraining)**
-   - Upload training CSV (any structure)
-   - System auto-detects target column and features
-   - Train new model with custom parameters
-   - View model state and training metrics
-   - Reload model to activate changes
+   - View current **model state** (whether predictors are loaded, feature counts, manifest info).
+   - Trigger retraining using the data currently stored in the database (optionally combined with the original dataset).
+   - After retraining, see a summary message and key metrics (e.g., accuracy, F1 score).

 3. **Status Tab**
-   - View database statistics
-   - Check API and model health
+   - Check **API server** and **model service** status.
-   - Monitor system status
-   - View recent predictions
+   - View human-readable status messages and last-checked timestamps.

+4. **Manage Tab**
+   - Clear predictions, loan applications, and model metrics from the database.
+   - Optionally drop and recreate tables for a clean schema reset.
+   - See a detailed summary of how many records were deleted per table.

 ### Chatbot Assistant

 Click the **💬** button in the bottom-right corner to open the chatbot:

-- **Quick Actions**: Database Stats, Recent Predictions, Model Performance, Help
-- **Natural Queries**: Ask questions like "show database statistics" or "how many predictions do I have?"
-- **System Guidance**: Get help on using features and understanding results
+- **Feature Guidance**: Ask how to use prediction, batch processing, or admin tools.
+- **Result Interpretation**: Get explanations of fields, risk levels, and mitigation concepts.
+- **Lightweight Help**: Designed as an in-app assistant rather than a full analytics/query engine.

 ---